-- Use an ergonomically-friendly snow shovel.
-While the overall design of snow shovels are basically the same there are many that have been designed with the human body in mind.
+- Use an ergonomically friendly snow shovel.
+While the overall design of snow shovels is basically the same, there are many that have been designed with the human body in mind.

 - Watch your step and ensure you are wearing the proper footwear for the task.
 Preventing slips, trips, and falls in winter weather conditions can be extremely difficult to do.
 Having the proper footwear and taking your time while walking can reduce the chance of these incidents occurring.